 Formedix has been strong advocates for the use of CDISC data standards in clinical and non-clinical research for half my life now, ever since we realized how it could transform our business by enabling the rapid design and build of clinical trials.
 We quickly focused our company around the use of CDISC standards, and are now industry leaders in CDISC software, professional services, and training.

 By working together using the same standards we can optimize our clinical trials by increasing data quality and reducing design and execution time.
-Ultimately that means getting more products to the market with less cost.
+Ultimately that means getting more products to the market at less cost.

 Data models vs content models

-CDISC produce two main types of standards, which I’ll call “data models” and “content models”.
+CDISC produces two main types of standards, which I’ll call “data models” and “content models”.
 Data models are ways of describing data or metadata.
 Think PDF or Excel.
 They define how you describe an object.
 Content models define what objects are allowed.
 Think of an Adverse Events dataset and the variables it contains.

 CDISC Operational Data Model (ODM) and CDASH

-CDISC ODM is a data model that is used to define operational data, such as CRFs, ePRO or IVRS systems.
+CDISC ODM is a data model that is used to define operational data, such as CRFs, ePRO, or IVRS systems.
 By defining these in a standard way they become easier to re-use, quicker to validate, and more interoperable.
-Managing metadata standards in a system independent way becomes possible, so you can define organizational standards that can be used regardless of your chosen data capture solution.
+Managing metadata standards in a system-independent way becomes possible, so you can define organizational standards that can be used regardless of your chosen data capture solution.
 ODM can also be used to import and export clinical data from various systems.